mmdagent/mmdagent-mirror/MMDAgent_Example/Model/mei_blue_jacket/README.txt

 #                                                                   #
 # Some rights reserved.                                             #
 #                                                                   #
-# This work is licensed under the Creative Commons Attribution 3.0  #
+# This work is licensed under the Creative Commons Attribution-     #
-# license.                                                          #
+# NonCommercial 3.0 license.                                        #
 #                                                                   #
 # You are free:                                                     #
 #  * to Share - to copy, distribute and transmit the work           #